bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 2. The cluster is optimized for batch processing.
    Interactive use is a secondary aim.
    Administration attempts to strike a good balance here but batch usage is most important.
+   Consider using our Open on Demand service for interactive use.
 3. Interactive use should happen through the Slurm scheduler (`srun`).
 4. SSH connections to the nodes are allowed for monitoring purposes but not meant for computation.
    Administration enforces